Our Whanau

 She used to ride bikes in Brisbane where the pavements were wide.
 She remembers how they used to wear helmets to ride bikes primarily to escape magpie attacks.
 One of our longest serving artists, Natasha initially made belts out of recycled tyres, she now makes jewelley out of bike chains.

-The reason she works with Roadworn is because she likes working with her hands and its also like therapy for her.
+The reason she worked with Roadworn is because she likes working with her hands and its also like therapy for her.
 Making creative products out of waste and giving them a second life for the buyer seems like win-win situation for her.
-Another reason she works with Roadworn is because she feels isolated where she lives, which is rife with crack addiction.
+Another reason is because she felt isolated where she lived, which is rife with addiction and gang activity.

 In 2023 Natasha moved to Whangarei as part of a kainga ora relocation, where she has continues the roadworn kopapa and started “leftcycles” upcycled jewellery and fashion.

-Her message for the buyer is “keep supporting creativity; recycle, reuse and don’t buy mass produced stuff and fuck up the planet even more.”
+Her message for the buyer is “keep supporting creativity; recycle, reuse and don’t buy mass produced stuff and stuff up the planet even more.”

 Tania.